-Prograde orbit fractions higher than 0.5 for [Fe/H] $<-2$ suggest the accretion of satellites preferentially on prograde orbits or early disk formation at low metallicity. \citet{Carter2021} also reported a high prograde fraction, between 0.7 and 0.8, but with significantly larger error bars due to the smaller sample they considered (see the upper left panel of their Figure 3).
+Prograde orbit fractions higher than 0.5 for [Fe/H] $<-2$ suggest the accretion of satellites preferentially on prograde orbits or early disk formation at low metallicity. \citet{Carter2021} also reported a high prograde fraction, between 0.7 and 0.8, but with significantly larger error bars owing to the smaller sample they considered (see the top left panel of their Figure 3).
 They have also shown that the prograde fraction converges to 0.5 with a model assuming an isotropic distribution of orbits in the stellar halo \citep{Rybizki2018}.
 We confirm their results with a larger sample.
-Recently, \citet{Li2022} have shown that 10 out of 12 MW stellar streams with an average [Fe/H] $\approx -2$ are on prograde orbits.
+Recently, \citet{Li2022a} have shown that 10 out of 12 MW stellar streams with an average [Fe/H] $\approx -2$ are on prograde orbits.
 These enhanced prograde fractions mean that the MW's VMP/EMP stars tend to be formed in accreted components with prograde orbits or in an ancient disk.
 As discussed above, spectroscopic follow-up of our candidate disk-like VMP/EMP stars may help improve estimates of the relative fractions associated with these differing origins.

-For convenience of future comparisons of our observations with those of others, and with numerical simulations, Table \ref{tab:numbers} provides a summary of the numbers, fractions, and orbital characteristics of the SMSS/SAGES sample for different cuts on [Fe/H], \zmax, and $IA$.
-Note that, with the exception of the first line in each subsection of the table (indicated as ``All") the fractions refer to the total numbers of stars listed on the first line at the top of each column in the subsection.
+For convenience of future comparisons of our observations with those of others and with numerical simulations, Table \ref{tab:numbers} provides a summary of the numbers, fractions, and orbital characteristics of the SMSS/SAGES sample for different cuts on [Fe/H], \zmax, and $IA$.
+Note that, except for the first line in each subsection of the table (indicated as ``All"), the fractions refer to the total numbers of stars listed on the first line at the top of each column in the subsection (shown in bold).